-You can set this area either by selecting specific locations such as Queensland or Australia or by kilometre radius around your address.
+You can set this area either by selecting specific locations such as Queensland or Australia.
 Once this is set, click next.

 Here’s a full list of guidelines on how to select the correct category to represent your business.
 Once you have selected your category click next.